DajahV/CODSOFT---Iris-Flower-Classification-Project/README.md

-# This is an Internship Project I Participate in from CODESOFT
+# This is a Data Science Internship I participate in with CODSOFT

-This is an internship project I was assigned to by CODESOFT company.
+In this internship project I develop model for classifyinh iris flower, from its sepal, it can tell if the flower is setosa, versicolor or virginica

 <a href> Click here to see my YouTube video for a stepwise approach I took to solve this problem